mobiusklein/psims/README.md

 # psims
-Prototype work for a unified API for writing PSIMS standardized XML documents, currently just mzML and MzIdentML
+Prototype work for a unified API for writing Proteomics Standards Initiative standardized formats for mass spectrometry:
+    1. mzML
+    2. mzIdentML
+    3. mzMLb

 See the [Documenation](https://mobiusklein.github.io/psims) for more information